Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Diagnostic Tip

 Normal parasitic draw should be under 50mA.
-Higher readings indicate a component staying active when vehicle is off.
-Pull fuses one by one to identify the circuit.
+Higher readings indicate a component staying active when the vehicle is off.
+Pull fuses one by one with the multimeter in circuit to identify the culprit without guesswork.

 2. Charging System Issues